Symptoms | Diagnosis | Treatment Options | For More Information

 - Shortness of breath

 However, a significant number of patients don’t exhibit symptoms at all.
-Very often their AF is discovered serendipitously either through an electrocardiogram or other diagnostic test or a general physical exam.
+Very often their AFib is discovered serendipitously either through an electrocardiogram or other diagnostic test or a general physical exam.

 Your physician may employ sophisticated heart monitoring devices to provide additional diagnostic information.
 These devices can record your heart rhythms over time from one full day to weeks and even months as you go about your daily activities.